ranebrown/tic_tac_toe/README.md

 #TIC-TAC-TOE
 #Its simple:

-Select to be X's or O's
+Select to be X's or O's.

-Get 3 in a row and you win
+Get 3 in a row and you win.